 Like many other charities, we use a professional fundraising

-we have been fundraising door-to-door with Wesser Ltd and have
+we have been fundraising door-to-door with Wesser Ltd, a

-raised over £32 million from our loyal door-to-door supporters
+million from our loyal door-to-door supporters across the country.

-Door-to-door fundraisers wear St John Ambulance t-shirts and
+All door-to-door fundraisers wear a St John Ambulance branded

-to people about our work and asking them to consider supporting us
+talking to people about our work and asking them to consider

-by giving a monthly, quarterly, or annual donation by direct
+supporting us by giving a regular donation by direct debit.

 supporting our vital first aid work after speaking to one of our